 Hibiscus yellow leaves are common and usually not anything to worry about.
-Oftentimes, hibiscus leaves turning yellow will correct itself.
+Often, hibiscus leaves turning yellow will correct itself.
 In some cases, pruning of the entire plant is necessary.

 What Causes Hibiscus Leaves Turning Yellow?